GearFox98/static/README.md

 Static gives complete flexibility for building the site as it just focus on sew the pieces together.
 All you require is basic web programing skills and a bit of Python!

 ### Instalation
+Clone this repository, uncompress the program and add it to path, `static-init` will help you manage your new projects.
+Don't forget to set execution permissions!

-Clone this repository and uncompress the program.
-Copy the 'skel' folder where you want to work and give 'static' execution permissions.
+For manual usage: copy the `skel` folder where you want to work and give `static` execution permissions.

 #### Debian
 If you have a Debian-like distro installed, you can install the _DEB_ package, available [here](https://github.com/GearFox98/static/releases).